Pinoy Big Brother: Double Up: Overview

+Auditions

 There were two sets of auditions for this season.
 The first set was held in late 2007 at several cities in the Philippines, as well as the cities of Madrid, Milan, and Dubai.
 Those auditions also produced the housemates for Pinoy Big Brother: Teen Edition Plus.
 A second series of auditions, which included selections for the third Teen Edition, were held in several key cities in the Philippines and the cities of Tokyo and San Francisco.
 An estimated 57,824 people attended the auditions.
 From those two auditions, only 50 people were reportedly chosen for the shortlist.
 A total of 26 housemates entered the House, with 14 on Day 1 and ten on Day 7.
 The last two housemates entered on Day 43.